 Olive oil against dementia

-- Degenerative diseases: scientific studies have shown the protective role of olive oil against diseases of the nervous system.
+Scientific studies have shown the protective role of olive oil against degenerative diseases of the nervous system.
 Its benefits are due to omega 9, vitamin E and polyphenols it contains.

 Olive oil can prevent Alzheimer's, Parkinson's disease, dementia, multiple sclerosis and aging.
 It may also be beneficial in improving mood, stress and anxiety, help treat anxiety, insomnia, depression, and all kinds of nervous system disorders.